Skip to main content

 Information on Bullying

-If you are being bullied you can speak to a member of staff at the school/college that you attend.
-Staff members have a responsibility to safeguard you.
+If you are being bullied you can speak to a member of staff at the school/ college that you attend.

-If you don’t feel confident speaking to a member of staff, you can try the following:
+If you don’t feel confident speaking to a member of staff you can try the following:

 • Write them an email or letter explaining what is happening